 While data warehousing remains an important technology component of a comprehensive analytic data management platform, its capabilities must be extended with the latest cloud-native capabilities for supporting analysts and data scientists tasked with the cross-functional analysis of data from multiple internal and external sources, data arriving in batches and streams, and data residing in the cloud and on-premises.

-The reality for many data engineering teams is that they not only must maintain data warehouses, data marts, and data lakes, but also must develop and maintain connection among all these various data management solutions, both in the cloud and on-premises.
+The reality for many data engineering teams is that they not only must maintain data warehouses, data marts, and data lakes, but also must develop and maintain connections among all these various data management solutions, both in the cloud and on-premises.

 Need For A Modern Architecture

 Modern analytic data management needs and requirements are driven by elevated awareness of the value of analytics in today’s uncertain market; growing volume, variety, and velocity of data; and availability of new data analysis and Artificial Intelligence and Machine Learning tools and techniques, many of which are based on open source technology.

 A modern analytic data management platform should not only support the requirements of data scientists for various advanced analytics techniques but also incorporate some of those techniques within its own operations.
 Additionally, it should support openness to use multiple storage formats, multiple data science and analytics tools and languages, and various AI frameworks, as well as the ability to develop multiple upstream and downstream data pipelines via connectors and Application Programming Interfaces (APIs) and the ability to extend the solution by internal IT staff who are able to rely on industry-standard development tools and techniques.

 Today’s analytic data platforms must be able to scale to handle dozens of terabytes of data daily.
 For variable use cases, the platform must be able to scale up and down as needed to provide optimal price/performance outcomes.
 Also, given today’s constraints on IT budgets and staffing, the platform should incorporate automation capabilities that release data engineers and system administrators from certain mundane daily tasks, allowing the technical staff to focus on higher value-added projects.